12,344 total views, 7 views today

 - Here the “Country” and “State” lists are appended with “1” because already there was a connection with the same name.

-- If you don’t know about how to create a data connection to the SharePoint Online list, please refer to our previous article – Connect to a SharePoint list in PowerApps step by step
+- If you don’t know how to create a data connection to the SharePoint Online list, please refer to our previous article – Connect to a SharePoint list in PowerApps step by step

 Country cascading dropdown list design in PowerApps: